Medicine Overview of Manicarb Tablet SR

 Tremor, Slurred speech, Uncoordinated body movements, Nausea, Acne, Increased white blood cell count, Memory impairment, Hair loss, Enlarged thyroid gland, Skin rash, Increased thirst, Weight gain, Polyuria, Diarrhoea.

 How to use Manicarb Tablet SR

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Manicarb 300mg Tablet SR with food.
+Manicarb 300mg Tablet SR is to be taken with food.

 How Manicarb Tablet SR works